 Market Sector Update

-Risk Factors.
-As with any mutual fund, the value of the Fund’s shares will change, and you could lose money on your investment.
+Risk factors.
+The value of the Fund’s shares will change, and you could lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-Investing in companies involved in one specif ed sector may be more risky and volatile i than an investment with greater diversification.
+Investing in companies involved in one specified sector may be more risky and volatile than an investment with greater diversification.
 International investing involves additional risks including currency fluctuations, political or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
 These risks are magnified in emerging markets.
 Investing in natural resources can be riskier than other types of investment activities because of a range of factors, including price fluctuation caused by real and perceived inflationary trends and political developments; and the cost assumed by natural resource companies in complying with environmental and safety regulations.
 Investing in physical commodities, such as gold, exposes the Fund to other risk considerations such as potentially severe price fluctuations over short periods of time.
 Not all funds or fund classes may be offered at all broker/dealers.
-These and other risks are more fully described in the prospectus
+These and other risks are more fully described in the prospectus.